intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 In a SIMD control flow context reduction functions will perform reduction only on active channels of its source as determined by its context's SIMD mask.

-The order of continuant scalar operation is not guaranteed and the correctness of result should not depend on computation order.
+Note: The order of continuant scalar operation is not guaranteed and the correctness of result should not depend on computation order.

+Note: The saturation has a known issue and does not guarantee the correct result.

 cm_reduced_min<T>
 ^^^^^^^^^^^^^^^^^